sunnyxyf/Bayesian/README.md

 git clone git@https://github.com/sunnyxyf/Bayesian.git
 <h3>A Short Intrduction of Our Work</h3>
 Alternative Transcription Start Site (ATSS) is a major driving force for increasing the complexity of transcripts in human tissues.
+The change-point detection algorithms are the effective methods to investigate the longitudinal dataset like the relative ATSS usage as a percentage data, which could identify the time point dividing a time series into tow segments where each segment has its own statstical characteristics.
+In this paper,first, one change-point detection model is constructed for each differential ATSS event, the change points for these differential ATSS events are determined from the posterior distributions of τ (at a certain time point τ, which happened an abrupt variation in time series data and may represent transitions between different states).
+Using the detection of one change-point model,it is found that the posterior probabilities of multiple time points are close for a few differential ATSS events.
+For these differential ATSS events, this study constructed two change-point detection model, the change points for these differential ATSS events are determined from the posterior distributions of τ1 and τ2 (in time series , there exists two change points, τ1 and τ2, where τ1 <τ2 ).
+Based on the one and two change-points Bayesian detection models, the differential ATSS events are clustered according to the time of the change point.
-We created a Bayersian change-point model for the relative ATSS usage as a percentage data, which could accurately predict change point locations.
-With comprehensive simulation studies, the performance of this model is consistently powerful and robust across most secnarios with different sample sizes and Beta distributions.
-Besides, we also applied this model to a real ATSS longitudinal dataset and performed pathway analysis and TF motif and enrichment analysis to demonstrate its effectiveness of our novel framework and provide biological insights from the results.
+Next,we focused on evaluating the impact of sample sizes and difference in Beta distribution, with comprehensive simulation studies, the performance of this model is consistently powerful and robust across most secnarios with different sample sizes and Beta distributions.
+Finally, according to the results of clustering, we applied this model to the real ATSS longitudinal dataset and performed pathway analysis and TF motif and enrichment analysis to demonstrate its effectiveness of our novel framework and provide biological insights from the results.

 <h3>Contact</h3>
-If you have any questions or suggestions, please mail to 2414271896@qq.com or niuxiaoh@mail.hzau.edu.cn.
+If you have any questions or suggestions, please mail to 2414271896@qq.com or shifeng@mail.hzau.edu.cn.